jcampbell542/Code-for-nulltest-projects/README.md

 Here is the outlier detection analysis writeup: https://docs.google.com/document/d/1Tf8VRuq_GCPr1bXcGkLMT9a-594VI1IMyXoBThxyzkU/

-To run this notebook in your own environment, I recommend the following steps: this notebook.
+To run this notebook in your own environment, I recommend the following steps:

 Install the pathlib, pandas, numpy, datetime, scipy, matplotlib, and random modules.
 These modules are used by the functionality in
 Get the dataset at Kaggle: https://www.kaggle.com/datasets/manjeetsingh/retaildataset